svg-sprite/svg-sprite/docs/api.md

 #### SVGSpriter.getShapes( dest , callback )

 **Accessing the intermediate SVG resources** — Sometimes you may want to access the single transformed / optimized SVG files that *svg-sprite* produces in an intermediate step.
-Depending on the [configured transformations](configuration.md#svg-transformations) (e.g. SVG optimization with [SVGO](https://github.com/svg/svgo)), *svg-sprite* will need some time for transforming the files, which is why accessing them must be an assynchronous task.
+Depending on the [configured shape transformations](configuration.md#shape-transformations) (e.g. SVG optimization with [SVGO](https://github.com/svg/svgo)), *svg-sprite* will need some time for transforming the files, which is why accessing them must be an asynchronous task.

 ##### Arguments